Written By: David Statman

 Gemcitabine

 Gemcitabine, the generic name for Gemzar, is an experimental chemotherapy drug for malignant mesothelioma.
-It’s also used for non-small cell lung cancers along with cancers of the breast, bladder and pancreas.
+It’s also used for the treatment of non-small cell lung cancers along with cancers of the breast, bladder, and pancreas.

-Gemcitabine is an antimetabolite, meaning it disrupts the cells’ metabolism and prevents division.
-It’s administered intravenously.
+Gemcitabine is an antimetabolite, meaning it disrupts the cells’ building blocks needed to make DNA, preventing cell growth and cell division.
+It is administered intravenously.

 Vinorelbine

 Vinorelbine, the generic name for Navelbine, is an experimental chemotherapy medication for malignant mesothelioma.
-It is also used for non-small cell lung cancers.
+It is also used for the treatment of non-small cell lung cancers.

 Vinorelbine is a vinca alkaloid, which interferes with the microtubule structures within cancer cells.
 The drug prevents division and replication.